Where To Work?

-It’s no secret that due to the pandemic, many people in many different industries are being furloughed or their companies have shut-down.
+It’s no secret that first due to the pandemic, then due to the economy, many people in many different industries have been furloughed or their companies have shut-down.
 This has impacted product people as well.
-Where just a few short months ago, a strong product person had their choice of great options, today the landscape looks quite different.
+Where just recently, a strong product person had their choice of great options, today the landscape looks quite different.

 Hopefully this will be temporary, but in any case many people have been asking me which companies are great places for product people to work?